 How To Make:

 First prepare your jackfruit.
 Rinse and pat dry.
 This will help to remove any brine or salty flavor.
 Now shred into thin strips.
+You can do so with your hands or two forks.
 The seeds and core are edible as well so you can leave those in or take them out if you prefer.

 Next, chop your onions and mince your garlic.